 A CCC subcommittee first meets with faculty and students in the department before composing a report on the concentration, curriculum and learning outcomes; advising and mentoring systems; and culminating senior-year experiences.
 Following the CCC’s initial report, the department may choose to respond in writing, followed by a discussion with the larger CCC to discuss their program’s structure and goals.
 The review process concludes with the CCC producing a summary letter of that meeting, in which they identify the areas of strength and those requiring attention.

-The CCC’s Guidelines for Chairs in the Review of Concentrations (2016) outlines the key areas that all program reviews will address.
+The CCC’s Guidelines for Chairs in the Review of Concentrations are published here.